-- BBF – Barcelona Beach Festival: July 13th 2019.
+- BBF – Barcelona Beach Festival: Cancelled in 2023 due to licensing, still no info on 2024.
 Want to have a little dance alongside the cool Mediterranean?
 The BBG is a festival entirely held on the beach where you’ll get alternating sets of some of the world’s most famous DJs like Armin van Buuren, David Guetta etc.

 - Festival Grec: All July.
 An eclectic performance art series organized by the city of Barcelona at the Montjuic Greek Theatre and other popular venues.
 Look for a variety of dance, theatre, and even contemporary circus shows.

-- Fiesta Mayor Raval: 4 days in the middle of July (TBA).
+- Fiesta Mayor Raval: 4 days in the middle of July (2024 dates TBA).
 Barcelona’s famous barrio parties kick off officially with the multicultural Raval neighbourhood and its parades, concerts, and lively/alternative street events.

-- Fiesta Mayor Poble Sec: One week in the middle of July (TBA).
+- Fiesta Mayor Poble Sec: One week in the middle of July (2024 dates TBA).
 The second big street party of the summer ramps up the volume with a festival more aimed towards street revelry with its variety of free concerts and DJ sets going deep into the night.

 - Montjuic Open Air Cinema: All July.
 Seeing your favourite classic film under the stars and projected on a historic castle wall?
 Check.
 With all sorts of spaces to arrive early and have a picnic, see some short film openers, and meet some locals this is more than just a movie night: it’s a day out.
 Just make sure to bring a blanket.

-- DGTL Festival: Second week of August (TBA).
-If you haven’t gotten tired of electronic music festival options (why would you expect any less?
+- DGTL Festival: No Barcelona 2024 date announced yet.
+If you haven’t gotten tired of electronic music festivals (why would you expect any less?
 Barcelona is the European capital of electro!) then head yet again to the Parc del Fòrum for the music and performance art exhibitions which stand apart for their sustainability.

-- [CAN’T MISS] Fiesta Mayor de Gràcia: One week in the middle of August (TBA).
+- [CAN’T MISS] Fiesta Mayor de Gràcia: August 14th to 21st 2024.
 In my article on what to do in Barcelona in August this takes up a lot of space: because it’s the greatest city street party that transforms Gracia into some sort fantasy world.
 Every block gets to decorate their street according to a chosen theme, and down on the streets it’s music and parties till 4 am in a sort of open air disco!

 - Fiesta Mayor de Sants: Second half of August (TBA).
 A more modest version of the Fiesta Mayor de Gracia but still with the intentions of partying and having a street carnival in the sun.
 The barbecues and street bars are a great place to soak up the atmosphere, and this has the benefit of being the least touristy and most local of the main barrio parties.

-- Circuit Festival: August 8th – 18th 2019.
+- Circuit Festival: 2024 dates TBA.
 One of the most important gay festivals in Europe, Circuit is synonymous for its club nights and beachside gym sessions.
 The stuff legends are made of.

-- Gamper Trophy: August (TBA).
+- Gamper Trophy: 2024 Dates TBA.
 This single game cup named after Barcelona FC founder Joan Gamper puts Barça against a chosen foe from pretty much anywhere in the football world.
 Last year featured Argentinian powerhouse Boca Juniors.

-- Día de Cataluña: September 11th 2019.
+- Día de Catalunya: September 11th 2024.
 A very important day on the local calendar is the diada, the National Day of Catalonia that commemorates the fall of the city to Spanish troops in 1714.
 In the last few years it has taken on a great meaning with the independence movement gaining traction.

-- [CAN’T MISS] Festa della Mercè: Late September.
+- [CAN’T MISS] Festa della Mercè: Starting the weekend of the 24th.
 The most important event on the Barcelona September calendar is a celebration of the city’s patron saint with concerts, fireworks, parades, food and drink, and more.
 The best part of all is that the entertainment is all free.

-- Sitges Film Festival: TBA.
+- Sitges Film Festival: October 3rd to 13th 2024.
 The fantastic international film festival found in nearby beach haven Sitges (30 minutes away by train) screens the best genre films and allows a great meet and greet opportunity with filmmakers.
 If you’re a fan of film and want to do a bit networking then pencil it in.
 Careful!
 The movies here tend to lean towards horror.

-- Oktoberfest Barcelona: Second and third week of October.
+- Oktoberfest Barcelona: 2024 dates TBA.
 Who said Oktoberfest was only for Munich?
 Barcelona pays quite an honest homage to the world’s biggest party with its massive steins of beer, schnitzel, pretzels, and rowdy tables singing along to traditional bands.
 It all goes down at Montjuic.